Can You Stain Over Wood Burning? Here’s The Truth!

 Just keep reading!

-Yes, you can stain the wood after you wood burn it to give a more polished look with highlighted fine details.
-Burn the wood, brush it down and then go for staining.
+Yes, you can stain the wood after burning it to give it a more polished look with highlighted fine details.
+Burn the wood, brush it down, and then go for staining.

 Never stain the wood before burning since stained wood may release toxic fumes when burned.
 Those toxic chemical fumes can cause breathing issues and pollute the air.

-Plus, stained wood is more flammable than regular wood since they already have some organic chemicals.
+Plus, stained wood is more flammable than regular wood since it already has some organic chemicals.

 So, by burning stained wood, the wood may get burnt beyond the limit and ruin your design.
 Therefore, always do the staining part after burning the wood.

-Even though staining burned wood is an optional step since it won’t protect the wood as much as wood sealant does, it is important to the wood that emphasizes its beautiful appearance.
+Even though staining burned wood is an optional step since it won’t protect the wood as much as wood sealant does, it is important to the wood that emphasize its beautiful appearance.

 Your drawing or creation will be highlighted even more by staining with a light color stain.